Configuration File Examples

 The second line specifies that all the starting with

-will be handled as requests to run a server script in directory
+/htbin/ will be handled as requests to run a server script in directory

-.
+/u/john/scripts.
 It's important to have the

-rule before Map
+Exec rule before Maps and

-es, to avoid script requests from being served as
+Passes, to avoid script requests from being served as

 regular file requests.

-rule maps the root document onto a specific
+The first Map rule maps the root document onto a specific

 document about the server.
-Because it is Map
+Because it is Map and not

-, it doesn't accept it but passes it
+Pass, it doesn't accept it but passes it

 on for futher mapping by lines futher down.

-rule maps all document names starting with
+The second Map rule maps all document names starting with

-onto filenames in a particular directory where
+/tnote/ onto filenames in a particular directory where

 john maintains the technical notes.
 If someone else takes over the